“They don’t really care about us … “

-But now she was far away from that life and it had seemed like an attractive beginning on another life – and, well, just … a cool idea!
+But now she was far away from that life and it had seemed like an attractive beginning to another life – and, well, just … a cool idea!
 When she ‘accidentally’ had mentioned, and then showed, her new friend her “dabblings”.
 Two seconds later Lin suggested that they do a comic book together.

 Carrie had of course pulled the brakes – for two seconds more.
 ‘A comic book?
 Are you out of your mind? … … … Oh, hell – why not?’